 By Lt. j.g.
 Christian Daniels, Patrol Squadron FOUR Public Affairs

-Patrol Squadron (VP) FOUR alongside maritime forces from eight partner nations, began its participation in the U.K.-hosted exercise Joint Warrior (JW) 21-1 off the coast of Scotland, Apr.
-09, 2021.
+Patrol Squadron (VP) FOUR, alongside maritime forces from eighteen nations, recently participated in Baltic Operations (BALTOPS) off the coast of Denmark.

 Held annually since 1972, BALTOPS is the premier maritime-led exercise in the Baltic Sea region and one of the largest exercises in northern Europe.
 BALTOPS 50 hosted 16 NATO countries and two partner nations providing high-end training across the entire spectrum of naval warfare.

 In total, approximately 4,000 personnel, 40 maritime units, and 60 aircraft participated in the training exercise.
 The participating nations alongside the U.S. included Belgium, Canada, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, the Netherlands, Norway, Poland, Spain, Sweden, Turkey, and the U.K.